Puppy Care Guide

 Buying a puppy is a big responsibility below you'll find helpful guidelines to make the transition a little easier.

 What To Do and Not To Do When Your New Puppy Comes Home

 There are a number of unsafe things in and around your home that you might need to puppy-proof.
 Some of these things include: some human foods, electrical cords, holes in the fence, rodenticides, and poisonous plants.

 Some toxic plants to be aware of are: narcissus and hyacinth bulbs, oleander, rhododendrons, cyclamen, amaryllis, yew, chrysanthemum, and sago palm (used heavily in the south).

 Some poisonous human food to avoid are: apple core and seeds, alcohol, avocado, chocolate, grapes, raisins, macadamia nuts, pecans, onion, and garlic.

 Find a Vet

 Take your new puppy to the vet for a thorough examination.
 Keeping up with your puppy's vaccination schedule is essential in keeping your puppy healthy.
 Please remember your puppy isn't fully vaccinated when you pick them up from us here at Johnson House Bullies.
-They are most likely on their second of the three sets of core vaccines and still need to receive their rabies vaccine.
 So please be aware they are at risk of catching diseases and viruses until they are fully vaccinated.